Holi 2023 Festival Celebration – Importance and Why It Is Celebrated

 Another legend states that Kamadeva risked himself to bring Lord Shiva back into the world.
 The god of love Kamadeva shot an arrow towards Lord Shiva which instantly infuriated Lord Shiva but also brought him to life.
 The result was that Kamadeva was turned into ashes but Shiva got married to Parvati bringing stability into the universe.
 The wife of Kamadeva Rati was upset and did penance for forty days after which Shiva brought Kamadeva back to life.
 Hence, across India and abroad after forty days of Vasant Panchami the festival of Holi is celebrated.

 Want to travel abroad?
 Know the right time and place from the Experts!
-Get Now!
+Get My Life Reports!

 Radha Krishna Significance on Holi